cisagov/LME/docs/markdown/chapter4.md

 ## 4.1 Initial Kibana setup

-Once chapters 1 to 3 are completed, you can import an existing set of Kibana dashboards, which will visualize the logs, and answer questions like 'What patch level are the clients running?'.
+Once chapters 1 to 3 are complete, you can import an existing set of Kibana dashboards, which will visualize the logs, and answer questions like 'What patch level are the clients running?'.

 In a web browser, navigate to ```https://your_Linux_server``` and authenticate with the credentials provided in [Chapter 3.2](/docs/markdown/chapter3/chapter3.md#32-install-lme-the-easy-way-using-our-script).

 ### 4.1.1 Import Initial Dashboards

 As of LME version 0.4, the install process automatically handles the initial  index creating process and importing dashboards.
-Upon logging in to Kibana the number of dashboards should be visible under the ‘Dashboard’ tab on the left-hand side.
+Upon logging into Kibana the number of dashboards should be visible under the ‘Dashboard’ tab on the left-hand side.

-If the initial dashboard import is met with an error, the upload can be reattempted by running the dashboard update script created within the root LME directory (**NOT** the one in 'Chapter 3 Files'):
+If the initial dashboard import has an error, you can reattempt the upload by running the dashboard update script created within the root LME directory (**NOT** the one in 'Chapter 3 Files'):

 ```
 sudo /opt/lme/dashboard_update.sh